lucianozablocki/rna-llm-comparison/README.md

 # rna-llm-comparison
-repository that holds the code to build a secondary structure RNA predictor model based on LLM representations.
+Code to build a secondary structure RNA predictor model based on LLM representations.

 ## Prerequisites